sonnguyenkzg/crypto-telegram-bot/README.md

 **🔄 Automatic Monitoring**: Checks your USDT wallet balances 24/7 and sends daily summary reports
 **⚡ Real-Time Commands**: Check balance updates anytime with simple commands
-**📊 Historical Tracking**: Keeps a record of all balance changes in CSV format
 **🔒 Secure & Private**: Only authorized team members can use wallet commands
 **👥 Team Collaboration**: Works in Telegram groups for shared visibility